Generic Name: rosiglitazone and glimepiride (ROE-si-GLI-ta-zone & glye-MEP-ir-ide)

 - if you have allergies to medicines, foods, or other substances

-- if you have had a severe allergic reaction (eg, severe rash, hives, breathing difficulties, dizziness) to any other sulfonamide medicine, such as acetazolamide, celecoxib, certain diuretics (eg, hydrochlorothiazide), glipizide, probenecid, sulfamethoxazole, valdecoxib, or zonisamide
+- if you have had a severe allergic reaction (eg, severe rash, hives, breathing difficulties, dizziness) to any other sulfonamide medicine, such as sulfamethoxazole, valdecoxib, or zonisamide

-- if you have a history of kidney, thyroid, or blood vessel problems; heart problems (eg, heart failure, a heart attack); diabetic ketoacidosis; liver problems or abnormal liver function tests; anemia; a stroke; high blood acid levels; certain hormonal problems (eg, adrenal or pituitary problems, syndrome of inappropriate secretion of antidiuretic hormone [SIADH]); low blood sodium levels; a certain type of diabetic eye disease (macular edema) or other eye or vision problems; or low levels of an enzyme called glucose 6-phosphate dehydrogenase (G6PD)
+- if you have a history of heart problems (eg, heart failure, a heart attack); high blood acid levels or diabetic ketoacidosis; liver problems or abnormal liver function tests; stroke; syndrome of inappropriate secretion of antidiuretic hormone [SIADH]); low blood sodium levels; bone fracture, low calcium intake, or weak bones (eg, osteoporosis)

-- if you have fluid retention or swelling problems (edema), vomiting, diarrhea, poor health or nutrition, a fever, an infection, moderate to severe burns, or brain or nervous system problems, or if you have had a recent injury
+- if you have kidney problems, anemia, adrenal gland or pituitary gland problems, eye or vision problems (eg, macular edema), stomach or bowel problems (eg, blockage, paralysis), glucose-6-phosphate dehydrogenase (G6PD) deficiency, fluid retention or swelling problems (edema), vomiting, diarrhea, poor health or nutrition, a fever, an infection, moderate to severe burns, or brain or nervous system problems, or if you have had a recent injury

 - if you will be having surgery